containers-stack/aoai-realtime-audio-sdk/javascript/samples/web/PROFESSIONAL_UI_SUMMARY.md

 - ✅ **Code Quality**: Maintainable and well-documented

 ## Conclusion
-The professional UI enhancement successfully transforms the Tennis Racket Sales Simulator into a polished, business-ready application while maintaining all existing functionality.
-The design prioritizes usability, accessibility, and professional appearance, making it suitable for corporate training environments.
+The professional UI enhancement successfully transforms the Padagis OTC Sales Training Simulator into a polished, business-ready application while maintaining all existing functionality.
+The design prioritizes usability, accessibility, and professional appearance, making it suitable for pharmaceutical corporate training environments.

 **Next Steps**: The application is ready for production use with the new professional interface.
 Future enhancements could include dark mode support, advanced theming options, and additional micro-interactions.